officeharukaze/ToremaruUtil/README.md

 ## Publishing

 - Tag a release (e.g. `v0.1.0`) and push to GitHub.
-JitPack can build from tags and provide a Maven coordinate.
-- Or configure GitHub Packages with `maven-publish` and a GitHub Actions workflow to publish on tag push.
+Configure `maven-publish` and a CI workflow to publish artifacts to GitHub Packages or similar services if you need hosted artifacts.

 ## Notes